Kaylee Odell, MA, LMHC

-I enjoy working with adult individuals and couples at all different phases of life, especially those who are motivated to grow and are actively seeking support and guidance.
-My areas of expertise include assisting those who struggle with stress management, identity crises and confusion, general anxiety, health anxiety, obsessive-compulsive tendencies, depression and other mood disorders, body image concerns, issues related to self-esteem and self-worth, and processing painful events and traumatic experiences.
+I enjoy working with adult individuals and couples throughout all phases of life, especially those who are motivated to grow and are actively seeking support and guidance.
+My areas of expertise include stress management, identity crises and confusion, general anxiety, health anxiety, obsessive-compulsive tendencies, depression and other mood disorders, body image concerns, issues related to self-esteem and self-worth, and processing painful events and traumatic experiences.
 I also enjoy providing pre-marital counseling and working with couples who are struggling with infidelity, trust issues, communication difficulties, and sexual concerns.
+In addition, I enjoy working with young adults and college students as well as mental health therapists and other healthcare providers.

 It is important to me to create a safe, open, and collaborative therapeutic environment where you feel valued and respected.
 I strive to form a partnership based on compassion and understanding in which we work together to recognize your needs and create specific goals that help you move toward healing and holistic health.
 My practice is inclusive, gender-affirming, and based on the principle that all individuals have potential for growth and are worthy of love.